Eastern Band of Cherokee Indians: EBCI Holdings, LLC

-Established in 2020, EBCI Holdings is a limited liability company to diversify the tribe's holdings in the commercial gaming and hospitality business.
+Established in 2020, EBCI Holdings is an LLC formed to diversify the tribe's holdings in the commercial gaming and hospitality business.
 Both Harrah's Cherokee Casino Resort and Harrah's Cherokee Valley River were consolidated under EBCI Holdings and in 2021 purchased its first casino outside North Carolina, Caesars Southern Indiana for $250 million.

 In December 2021, EBCI Holdings announced the creation of a "gaming technology incubator" fund, where they would invest in gambling startups.
 In August 2022, EBCI Holdings announced a joint venture with Caesars Entertainment on a $650 million project to develop Caesars Virginia, in Danville, Virginia, slated to open in late 2024.
-In November 2022, the Kentucky Horse Racing Commission approved a move to allow EBCI Holdings a 48% minority stake, $25 million, in a quarter horse race track in Cannonsburg, Kentucky, slated to open by 2024.
+In November 2022, the Kentucky Horse Racing Commission approved a move to allow EBCI Holdings a 48% minority stake, $25 million, in a quarter horse race track in Cannonsburg, Kentucky.
+On October 27, 2023, Sandy's Racing & Gaming officially opened, with the horse race track to open in 2025.

 Enrollment and government

-In order to be a recognized member of the EBCI, one must have a direct lineal ancestor that appears on the 1924 Baker Roll of the Eastern Band of Cherokee Indians and one must possess at least 1/16 degree of Eastern Cherokee blood to meet the tribe's blood quantum requirement.
-This is different from the Cherokee Nation of Oklahoma, which has no blood quantum requirements if you have an ancestor recorded on the Dawes Rolls (that recorded assumed or estimated blood quantum and race), an older roll than the 1924 Baker Roll.
-The EBCI is like the United Keetoowah Band of Cherokee, which also requires blood quantum.
+In order to be enrolled in the EBCI, one must have at least one direct, lineal ancestor that appears on the 1924 Baker Roll of the Eastern Band of Cherokee Indians, and must possess at least 1/16 degree of Eastern Cherokee blood to meet the tribe's blood quantum requirement.
+This is different from the Cherokee Nation (headquartered in Oklahoma), which has no blood quantum requirements, instead requiring only lineal descent from one or more ancestors recorded on the Dawes Rolls (which recorded assumed or estimated blood quantum and race), an older roll than the 1924 Baker Roll.
+The United Keetoowah Band of Cherokee Indians in Oklahoma also requires a minimum blood quantum for enrollment and utilizes a different base roll.